 π Documentation that lives outside a course catalog

 Docebo's content model is built around courses.
 You upload training materials β PDFs, PowerPoints, SCORM packages β into a central repository, then assign them to courses and enroll learners.
-Docebo's AI Creator can generate lessons, slides, and video presentations from a prompt, which is impressive for producing polished training content quickly.
+Its AI Creator can generate lessons, slides, and video presentations from a prompt, which is impressive for producing polished training content quickly.
 And its eLearning standards support is deep β SCORM, xAPI, AICC, LTI, and cmi5 β which matters if your existing content library is built on those formats.
 Trainual accepts SCORM uploads, so you can bring compliant content in.

 But what Docebo doesn't have is a place for knowledge to live outside of a course.

-Trainual is built around documentation as a first-class object β not something you upload into a course, but something you build, maintain, and search on its own.
-Teams create step-by-step processes, policies, and SOPs directly inside the platform using a native editor with images, videos, flowcharts, and checklists.
-500+ built-in templates cover everything from HR policies to industry-specific procedures, so teams don't start from scratch.
+Trainual is built around documentation as a first-class object β not something you upload into a course, but something you build, maintain, and search on its own:

 π€ Two very different kinds of AI